govau/service-manual/content/standard/5-make-it-secure/how.md

 ---
 layout: text/textblock
 ---

+### [2]In Alpha stage

-During Alpha you’ll have an understanding of the users, data and threats that affect your service.
+During [Alpha stage](/service-design-delivery-process/alpha-stage/) you’ll have an understanding of the users, data and threats that affect your service.
 You will have established an appropriate approach to integrate relevant security and privacy measures into your design with minimal user impact.

 You should: